SeanBlend/SeanBlend/README.md

 # Hi!

-I am a 6th (almost 7th) grader in California, USA.
+I am a 7th grader in California, USA.
 Here's some more facts about me!

 Some of my hobbies include:
  - Coding in Python